composer/composer/doc/04-schema.md

 * **prepend-autoloader:** Defaults to `true`.
 If false, the composer autoloader will not be prepended to existing autoloaders.
 This is sometimes required to fix interoperability issues with other autoloaders.
+* **autoloader-suffix:** Defaults to `null`.
+String to be used as a suffix for the generated Composer autoloader.
+When null a random one will be generated.
 * **github-domains:** Defaults to `["github.com"]`.
 A list of domains to use in github mode.
 This is used for GitHub Enterprise setups.
 * **notify-on-install:** Defaults to `true`.
 Composer allows repositories to